 It is needless to say that there are many other Banksy murals in New York, and each of them is intriguing in its own way.
 For example, one of the most famous works was created in Coney Island.
 Depicting a whimsical robot tagging a barcode, this iconic Banksy mural was part of the artist’s month-long “Better Out Than In” residency in NYC during October 2013.

-The work entitled “Graffiti Is a Crime” is another great Banksy mural created in 2013.
+The work titled “Graffiti Is a Crime” is another great Banksy mural created in 2013.
 Unfortunately, this stencil incorporating an anti-graffiti sign was painted over by city officials for obvious reasons.
 It was located on Allen Street.

 It is impossible not to mention one more important Banksy mural in New York.
 We are now talking about “Twin Towers,” a small stencil painting on Staple Street in Tribeca.
 Depicting a silhouette of the Twin Towers, it appeared with an orange chrysanthemum to represent the explosion, thus becoming one of the most controversial NYC street art installations by the anonymous English artist.